 Rae delivered her sophomore album, Come Find Me, in March of 2017.
 Inspired by personal growth and vulnerability, more than half of the fifteen tracks are either written or co-written by Rae.
 The first single, “But I Want You,” co-written by Jaida Dreyer, Fred Wilhelm, and Jay Knowles, includes a prominent kick-drum and lead banjo riff paired with a sassy lead vocal.
 The official music video debuted on CMT.

 Come Find Me also features “I Need Me,” a track that has been heard previously for years and performed in numerous variations.
-“I Need Me” found longtime friend and producer, Shawn Gough, who helped transform the current single into the climatic ballad it is, climbing both the country and adult contemporary radio charts.
+“I Need Me” found longtime friend and producer, Shawn Gough, who helped transform the current single into the climatic ballad it is, which reached #26 on the Music Row Charts.

 For more information on Camille Rae, visit her official website at www.CamilleRae.com, and follow her on Facebook, Twitter, and Instagram.

 Fan Mail to: Camille Rae, 4636 Lebanon Pike #373, Hermitage, TN 37076